Is Weight Gain a Sign of Alcohol Addiction?

 The most important thing is to focus on your recovery from alcohol use disorder and not be discouraged by any possible weight gain.
 With time and effort, you can make progress not only in your recovery but also in reaching a healthy weight.

-At Zinnia Healing, we understand the difficulty of breaking free from an alcohol substance use disorder.
+At Zinnia Health, we understand the difficulty of breaking free from an alcohol substance use disorder.
 If you or a loved one is ready to take the first step towards sobriety, pick up the phone and call our helpline 24/7 at (855) 430-9439.

 What Are 3 Warning Signs That Someone Has an Alcohol Abuse Problem?